aromanino/tokenmanager/README.md

 #### <a name="getRoles"></a>`function getRoles()`
 This function must be used to get the list of set roles used by checkAuthorization middleware.

-Next an example of function getRoles() usage
+Next an example of function getRoles() usage:
 ```javascript
  var router = require('express').Router();
  var tokenManager = require('tokenmanager');